 The Court shall consider proposed amendments to these Rules at least every three (3) years.
 Any person may submit proposed amendments to the Chief Judge.
 Any such proposals will be reviewed by the Rules Committee of the Court which will recommend to the Court as a whole any amendments which it believes should be adopted.
 At least ninety (90) days prior to the proposed effective date, the Court will cause to be published on the Court's website notice of the substance of any amendment (subject to public notice and comment) which a majority of the members of the Court have agreed should be adopted.
 The Clerk shall maintain for public inspection copies of any proposed amendments.
-Any member of the public may submit comments on a proposed amendment or such later date as may be set by the Court.
+Any member of the public may submit comments on a proposed amendment to the Chief Judge within thirty (30) days of the first public notice of the proposed amendment or such later date as may be set by the Court.
 The Court will take final action upon the proposed amendments after giving consideration to any such comments which have been submitted.
 Unless otherwise ordered by the Court, the effective date of any amendment shall be July 1st of the year in which it is adopted.